 Using our website will generate log files of your activity.
 These files do not capture personal information but do capture the user's IP address.
 We store these log files on a secure server.

-Under the General Data Protection Regulation (effective from 25 May 2018), there are a number of new rights relating to Data Protection.
+Under the General Data Protection Regulation there are a number of rights relating to Data Protection.
 You can find more information about these rights in the

 If you have created a website account, you can sign in and edit your profile to update some of your details.